anandkilli/btree-util/README.md

 ```Go
 btree.DrawBtree()
 ```
 > Note that calling this method halts your execution as it start a http server and listens on 8500 port.
 Please call this method at the end of your programm.
 Press Ctrl + C to terminate and relaunch

+## To-Do

+1. Better handling for improperly formatted tree string
+2. Support for additional types to store.
+Currently it stores everything as Strings

+Please open issues using issue tracker.
+Leave a comment if you have a suggestion for enhancement.
+This is my first time contributing a package.
+Hope this helps someone who is learning Go and playing with Binary trees